By Guy Rhueark

 There is some etiquette you should follow when proxying.
 Don’t use a model as a proxy that you are also using in its regular unit.
 For example, using two Freebooters as Forlorn Hope, and then fielding Freebooters as well.

 Before a game tell your opponent what you are proxying.
 This is usually best done when you are each sharing what you brought to the table and a good friend will remind you of any special rules you might have forgotten because you are not used to playing the unit.

-Also remember not to use proxies at official events or when running demos.
-To new players, most Blood & Plunder units look identical, so it helps to have the same models as the book in front of them.
+Also, remember not to use proxies when running demos.
+To new players, a lot of Blood & Plunder units look identical, so it is helpful to have the same models as the book in front of them.
 Official events will usually have a rule against unit proxying, but might allow custom characters.

 I also don’t use unique or “deadly” models as proxies.
 This includes models like Boucaniers, Enter Ploeg, Lanceros, and Forlorn Hope.
-These units can have a large effect on game play, and it’s important to me to maintain the visual language their models represent, to both sides.
+These units can have a large effect on gameplay, and it’s important to me to maintain the visual language their models represent, on both sides.